duncanbradley/thesis/Chapters/reproducibility.md

 `ADD axis-extension.bib /home/rstudio/`

-Next, I add the contents of folders to the image.
+Next, the contents of folders **are added** to the image.
 The first line adds the data files, the second line adds images displayed in the chapter, and the third line adds the cache containing the analysis models.

 `ADD data/ /home/rstudio/data/`